Nullbyted/WindowsAD/README.md

   <img  src="./pictures/assests/Screenshot 2022-12-14 133618.png" width=600 height=500>

-<h2 id="Network"> Install DHCP, DNS, & RAS- Private Network </h2>
+<h2 id="Network"> Install &c Configure DHCP, DNS, & RAS- Private Network </h2>

 In this section, we will install the services mentioned above to provide a way for remote clients to access the server.
 The archtecture has the server act as a "router" to provide internet connectivity.
 If you recall, on the installation page we created the server image with two internet interfaces; one for the server to connect to my ISP and the other interface is for the client to connect to the server.
-Following the latter services we will configure the "Internal Network" with a Class B/C IPv4 Address * In my case i used a Class B Private IP address just to show that the subnet has enough addresses to support the amount of users we generated***
+However we are first adding an IP address to the private interface network with a Class B/C IPv4 Address * In my case I used a Class B Private IP address just to show that the subnet has enough addresses to support the amount of users we generated***, then we will install and configure the latter services.
 <br>
 <h3> Services BreakDown: </h3>
 <br>